SkollFang/bnf-spec/Reference.md

 game.tick
 ---------
 - `scene <name> <body of Events/Block/Actions> end scene`
-- listen <input method> <event/action/block>
+- listen <input method> <event/action/block> \n
+- run := key word used to activate action/event
-- and:= key word used to join more than one input simultiously
+- and := key word used to join more than one input simultiously
-- delay:= key word used when input is alternate
+- delay := key word used when input is alternate to previous input
-- during:= key word used with input type of an already recent event/action/block
+- during := key word used with input type of an already recent event/action/block
-- <block name>.<action/event>
+- <block name>.<action/event> \n
-- set <name> <value>
+- setValue <name> <value> \n
-- setBackground <name>
+- setBackground <name> \n
-- setFloorlevel <pixel height from bottom>
+- setFloorlevel <pixel height from bottom> \n